-As of March 2013, responsibility for maintaining Royal Holloway's instance of Pure has been taken over by Atira, the company which develops the system.
+As of March 2013, responsibility for maintaining Royal Holloway's instance of Pure has been taken over by Atira, the company which develops the system (now part of Elsevier's SciVal team).
 This change means we will get faster access to new features in Pure, as well as to fixes for any problems we have encountered.

 In May 2011 the College Research Committee approved the policy on the population and maintenance of the Pure research information system.
 This document lays out the key principles of its organisation and usage as well as explaining the roles and responsibilities for the population and maintainence of data within Pure, including the crucial part played by individual members of academic staff.
 More details and the document itself can be found in the Pure Policy section.

 Pure was used to prepare and return Royal Holloway's submission to Research Exellence Framework 2014.
 Submission was made in November 2013 and current pages on Pure and REF are for information only.

 Information in Pure is used to update RCUK's Research Outcomes System (ROS).
 The ROS is an openly accessible web-based system which provides information about the research outcomes of grants made by AHRC, BBSRC, ESRC and EPSRC.
 In order to avoid grant holders having to input outcomes information about their research in both ROS and Pure, the College has agreed it will supply this information to ROS centrally by drawing on data within Pure.
 It is essential that information in Pure is kept up-to-date and links made between outputs and projects.

 Pure is also the main interface with the College's Institutional Repository.
 You can submit material into the Repository through Pure and in line with the College's commitment to Open Access, this will enable research outputs be made freely accessible in the public domain.